pokui/nsrc-gns3/docs/topology/index.md

 # Cloud-init

-In some topologies there are multiple small disk images to download.

-The reason for this is that the Ubuntu VMs (such as srv1 in the CNDO and NMM topologies) have two virtual disks attached.
+The Ubuntu VMs (such as srv1 in the CNDO and NMM topologies) have two virtual disks attached.

 The first is the VM image itself, which can be quite large, but is shared by all instances of the VM.